What to expect from a Legionella Risk Assessment

 - A change of key personnel within the company

 - When there has been a reported case of Legionnaires' disease

-What should a Legionella Risk Assessment include?
+What is involved in a Legionella Risk Assessment?

 A Legionella Risk Assessment will include the review of your current records and a check of your previous assessments to ensure that all recommendations of remedial work or maintenance have been acted upon.

 A typical assessment will also include a tour of your site to view all water sources and systems - with a specific focus on those areas where water is stored or where there is the potential for aerosols to be created.

 Based on these findings, a report will then be prepared, including any recommendations of actions that will need to be carried out to lessen or lower the Legionella risk.

 All remedial works need to be recorded in a logbook and followed up with periodic checks and maintenance.

 What you should expect from a water hygiene specialist?